thomasloupe/Slackord/README.md

 1. `Import channels` - Select your channels.json file and let Slackord2 recreate all your Slack channels on Discord.
 1. `Post everything` - Post messages, images, and attachments to any Discord channel or Direct Message conversation.
 1. `Batch parsing/posting` - Instead of importing JSON files individually, Slackord2 can read all JSON files within a directory and parse/post them to Discord.
-1. `Action window` - Slackord2 lets you know exactly what's happening in real-time.
+1. `Action window/Verbose logging` - Slackord2 lets you know exactly what's happening in real-time.
 You'll know what messages are being posted, how they'll be formatted, and what the bot is doing before sending messages to their destination channels.
 1. `Rate limit detection` - Slackord2 limits the messages it sends over time so it doesn't spam or get itself squelched for posting too often.
 1. `Ease-of-use` - Slackord2 only needs to be set up once, and it'll remember your bot's token, making future imports easy.
 1. `Privacy first` - Slackord2 checks if user messages have a display name and will attempt to keep real names private unless there isn't one.
 1. `Data safety` - Your data is yours.
 Slackord2 works completely off your local connection and machine.
-1. `Update checks` - Slackord2 has the ability to check for updates in the `Help` context menu.
+1. `Update checks` - Slackord2 has the ability to check for updates in the `Help` context menu for Windows and automatically checks for updates on Linux/Mac.
 Get the latest version with new features easily!

 # Getting Started
-If you are on the free plan of Slack or need a reliable tool for exporting both private/public Slack JSON files compatible with Slackord2, check out [Slackdump](https://github.com/rusq/slackdump)!
+If you are on the free plan of Slack or need a reliable tool for exporting both private/public Slack JSON files *mostly* compatible with Slackord2, check out [Slackdump](https://github.com/rusq/slackdump)!
+Please note, this tool is not developed by myself, and could potentially stop working for Slackord2 at any time.
 1. Download the [latest](https://github.com/thomasloupe/Slackord2/releases) Slackord2 release for your OS and extract the contents.
 If you're on Linux/Mac, make sure to `cd` into the Slackord2 directory you extracted, and grant execute permissions to the directory with `chmod +x *` from the CLI/Terminal.
 1. Create a Discord bot [here](https://discord.com/developers/applications) by selecting "New Application" at the top-right.
 1. Name your bot "Slackord2", or any preferred custom name.